LEMUR LOVE

 Ms. Andrea Haverland (Conservation Partnerships Coordinator)

 Andrea is a primary keeper at the Sacramento Zoo.
 She cares for apes, monkeys and lemurs including mongoose lemurs, coquerel’s sifaka, and black and white ruffed lemurs.
 Andrea said, "I am so thrilled to be able to help Lemur Love as a volunteer!
 Primates are my passion, and I love telling people all about them!
 I’m especially looking forward to helping with fundraisers and getting more AAZK chapters involved in the Lemur Love mission."
-Thank you, Andrea and welcome to the troop! |

 MS. SIBYLLE WESTBROOK (SPECIAL PROJECTS)